RattleSN4K3/UT3-Snippet-Mutator-Ammos-AddNew/README.md

 ## UI

 If you compiled the source code, you can skip this step of adding the package to the _startup packages_ as you already have it specified as _ModPackage_.
 Otherwise:
-- Open the Config\UTEditor.ini
+- Open the Config\\UTEngine.ini
 - Search for the section `[Engine.StartupPackages]`
 - Add **`Package=XMutatorAmmoAddEditor`** after the section header

-This step is required to load the package at the startup of the editor which results into the _builder buttons_ being initialized.
+This step is required to load the package at the startup of the editor which results into the _builder buttons_ being initialized. **Note**: To not conflict any cooking process, keep in mind to remove the startup package once you're down working with it.

  You can continue using the mutator.

 - Open a map in the editor
 - Place `XAmmoAddFactory` at any locations you like